Conflagration

-A conflagration is a large fire.
+A conflagration is a particularly large and destructive fire.
+In the built environment, this may describe a fire that spreads via structure to structure ignition due to radiant or convective heat, or ember transmission.
 Conflagrations often damage human life, animal life, health, and/or property.
 A conflagration can begin accidentally or be intentionally created (arson).
 A very large fire can produce a firestorm, in which the central column of rising heated air induces strong inward winds, which supply oxygen to the fire.
-Conflagrations can cause casualties including deaths or injuries from burns, trauma due to collapse of structures and attempts to escape, and smoke inhalation.
+Conflagrations can cause casualties including deaths or injuries from burns, collapse of structures and attempts to escape, and smoke inhalation.

 Firefighting is the practice of extinguishing a conflagration, protecting life and property and minimizing damage and injury.
 One of the goals of fire prevention is to avoid conflagrations.
 When a conflagration is extinguished, there is often a fire investigation to determine the cause of the fire.

 Causes and types

 During a conflagration a significant movement of air and combustion products occurs.
 Hot gaseous products of combustion move upward, causing the influx of more dense cold air to the combustion zone.
 Sometimes, the influx is so intense that the fire grows into a firestorm.

 Inside a building, the intensity of gas exchange depends on the size and location of openings in walls and floors, the ceiling height, and the amount and characteristics of the combustible materials.